Latin American Perspectives Lectureship

 REQUIREMENTS

-• Applicants for the Latin American Perspectives Lecturership must hold a doctorate AND a current academic appointment at a university or research institution.
+• Must hold a doctorate AND a current academic appointment at a university or research institution.

-• Letter of Sponsoring Faculty: Letter from a Stanford University faculty member endorsing the application
+• Latin American Perspectives nomination form and letter of sponsorship from a Stanford University faculty member endorsing the invitation.

-• Letter of Recommendation: Letter from the Dean or Department Chair of the applicant's institution
+• Letter of recommendation from the Dean or Department Chair of the applicant's institution.

 • Curriculum Vitae